rparsa49/rparsa49/README.md

 ## 🚀 About Me
 Hi!
 My name's Roya and I'm currently a third year studying Computer Science.
 I'm an Afghan American with dreams of becoming a software engineer.
 Presently, I work as a software engineer intern at North Atlantic Industries in Bohemia, NY.
 I have previous experience as a mobile frontend developer and have been a coding instructor as well!
 When I'm not coding, you can find me on the saddle or behind a good book!
+My current interests lie in system programming and operating systems!

 ## 🛠 Skills